AcesUpLasVegas/hello-world/ReadMe.txt

 Found this on Steam support community for The Messenger game.
-Worked
+Worked for iBuffalo SNES pad

 FIX: Controller not recognized
 I spent well over an hour trying to get my controller (the 8BitDo N30 Pro 2) to be recognized in the game and finally found a solution: